antmicro/ftdi-toolkit/README.md

 * JTAG openocd-compliant with selectable IO voltage standard (5.0V, 3.3V, 1.8V) and fixed 3.3V IO voltage standard
 * SWD openocd-compliant with selectable IO voltage standard (5.0V, 3.3V, 1.8V) and fixed 3.3V IO voltage standard

-The design files were prepared in KiCad 6.x.
+The design files were prepared in KiCad 7.

 ## Project structure

-The main repository directory contains KiCad PCB project files, a LICENSE and README.
+The main directory contains KiCad PCB project files, a LICENSE, and a README.
 The remaining files are stored in the following directories:

-* lib - contains the component libraries
-* img - contains graphics for this README
+* `doc` - contains pdf schematics
-* assets - contains visual assets for showcasing this project on [Open Hardware Portal](https://openhardware.antmicro.com)
+* `assets` - contains visual assets for showcasing this design on [Open Hardware Portal](https://openhardware.antmicro.com)

 ## Licensing